JudahBrick/OS/project 3/README.md

 There may be an issue with the path name that we provided to give the fat32.img file to the program.
 We used a relative path but for some very strange reason the relative path differed between our two computers.

+Files and Directories

+Fat32_reader.java
+	this file contains the code to parse the fat32 image file and then do all necessary commands to access information as required. fat32.img
+	the FAT32 image file
+MyFile.java
+	this is the java class which represents a file or directory in the fat32 image.
+Each file/directory on the image is converted into a java object which contains all the information such as filename, file text, size and more...
+MyTestClass.java
+	we didn't really use this

 ls